 If we tried to reply to every email as if it was of equal priority, we would end up missing items of importance.
 This depends on your job, of course, but I am sure most of you get emails of lower priority in the midst of the emails of higher priority.

 So don’t feel guilty if you don’t reply to someone for a few days because you were busy focusing on tasks and emails that were of more importance.
-I heard someone say, “Emails are basically other people giving you work to do that you didn’t agree on.”
+Someone once said, “Emails are basically other people giving you work to do you didn’t agree to.”
 So unless an email response is part of your job description, don’t sweat it if you can’t get to it for a day or two.

 This especially applies to you if you’re sick or on vacation.
 Try to give yourself permission to NOT check email while away, and certainly don’t feel guilty about missing emails when you’re out of the office.

 In summary, most of us need to clarify what “urgent” means in our job.
 After all, urgent is rarely urgent.